Setting up custom results for quizzes

 Enter the Form name that will appear in the Leads.
 Then choose when to show the result: if one condition or if all conditions are satisfied.

-Now set up the condition itself: it will consist of a question and some possible answer(s).
+Now set up the condition itself: it should consist of a question and a possible answer(s).
 Click Add condition and select a particular question from the drop-down menu.

 Turn on the toggle(s) of the required answer option(s) and click Add condition.